arenaoftitans/arena-of-titans/README.rst

 Usage
 =====

-- To launch the development server, use ``npm run dev``.
+- To launch the development server, use ``yarn start``.
 This will compile the app for development in memory, launch a webserver, watch for any changes and reload your page once the changes are taken into account.
-- To launch tests on time, use ``npm run test`` You can choose the browsers on which the tests will be executed with the ``-b BROWSER`` option.
-For instance: ``npm run test -- -b Chrome`` or ``npm run test -- -b Chrome -b Firefox``.
-Default browsers are Firefox and Chrome.
-You can view the list of available browsers in `karma's documentation <http://karma-runner.github.io/1.0/config/browsers.html>`__.
+- To launch tests on time, use ``yarn test``.
-- To launch tests automatically when a modification is done, use ``npm run tdd`` You can choose the browsers on which the tests will be executed.
-See above.
+- To launch tests automatically when a modification is done, use ``nps test.watch`.
-- To build the files for an environment, use ``npm run build -- --env ENV``.
-You can also specify the version to use with ``--version VERSION``.
-For instance to build for production: ``npm run build -- --version latest --env prod``
+- To build the files for an environment, use ``nps clean 'build.config --env dev' 'webpack.build --env.environment=dev' build.manifest``.
+You can also specify the version to use with ``--version VERSION`` and the API version to use with ``--api-version API_VERSION``.
+For instance: ``nps clean 'build.config --env dev --version latest --api-version latest' 'webpack.build --env.environment=dev' build.manifest``
-- To clean the build folder, use ``npm run clean``
+- To clean the build folder, use ``nps clean``
-- To lint the JS, SCSS and template files, use ``npm run lint``.
+- To lint the JS, SCSS and template files, use ``yarn lint``.
-- To update the translations, use ``npm run translate``.
+- To update the translations, use ``yarn translate``.
-- To update the default names, use ``npm run default-names``.
+- To update the default names, use ``nps update.defaultnames``.
-- To update the sprites of the cards, use ``npm run sprites``. **Check that in the url( statements no quotes are used!**

 Contributing